-Apple Cinnamon Pancakes are like having dessert for breakfast!
-The cinnamon-apples & sweet whipped topping make these an irresistible vegan breakfast!
-Everyone will be asking for more of these egg & dairy free pancakes.
+Cinnamon Apple Pancakes are a decadent weekend breakfast!
+The cinnamon apples and sweet whipped topping make these vegan pancakes irresistible!
+Everyone will be asking for more!

 It only takes 1 bowl and about 5 minutes to whip up the batter.